 Key LSS Features

 As the name already suggests, most of the time, Live Stream Shopping is broadcasted in real-time (live).
-Instead of uploading pre-recorded videos (traditional teleshopping), Live Stream Shopping is designed to keep customers engaged and make promotions available only for the duration of the live stream.
-It can be presented to a broad audience as a ‘one-time deal’ that might not be available tomorrow.
-It creates a psychological effect, called “Fear of missing out” (FOMO), which creates an immediate reaction within 24 hours, especially among millennial consumers.
+Instead of uploading pre-recorded videos, Live Stream Shopping is designed to keep customers engaged and make promotions available only for the duration of the live stream.
+It can be presented to a broad audience as a ‘one-time deal’ that might not be available when the stream stops.
+It creates a psychological effect, called “Fear of missing out” (FOMO).
+This effect shows an almost immediate reaction, especially among millennial consumers.

 - Highly Interactive Content

-During shopping sessions, viewers can ask product-related questions and leave comments (reviews) while the host presents specific product features.
-This makes it a two-way conversation which is a key differentiator between traditional teleshopping and Live Stream Shopping.
+During shopping sessions, viewers can ask product-related questions and leave comments or chat with one another.
+This happens while the host presents specific product features.
+The interactive format makes it a two-way conversation, a big difference from traditional TV shopping.

 - Embedded link to complete purchases

-Including products, links are a common way that enables viewers to check out and purchase presented items in real-time.
-Unlike traditional teleshopping where we would have to place an order by phone, Live Stream Shopping takes this step away and contributes to a user-friendly checkout process.
+Including products, links are a common way to enable viewers to check out and purchase items in real-time.
+Unlike traditional TV Shopping where we would have to place an order by phone, Live Stream Shopping leverages the user-friendly ecommerce checkout process.
 Every product that is presented by the host has an embedded link included in the Live Stream.
-As a customer, you can consider yourself checked out just by clicking that associated product link.
+As a customer, you can just buy while still watching the live stream.

 - Authenticity of Presented Products

 Forget about video editing or Photoshopping.
 Live platforms provide the authenticity that modern buyers want.
 With shopping sessions taking place solely live, buyers are inclined to trust sellers, since they are watching them use, wear, and test their list of offerings in real-time.
-On the contrary, traditional teleshopping products can be very tricky because there is a lot of video editing and Photoshopping involved.
+On the contrary, traditional TV Shopping products can be very tricky as there is a lot of video editing and special angles involved.
 You can only be certain regarding the quality of a placed order after it reaches your door.
 Product authenticity is another important feature that has a positive impact on purchase behavior and satisfaction.

 Live Stream Shopping in China

 In 2019, live streaming commerce surpassed 433 billion yuan ($61 billion) in transactions and as we speak, it is getting a serious boost from the pandemic.
-In 2020, a report is projecting that China will hit 916 billion yuan ($129 billion) in transactions, which is a considerable increase.
+In 2020, sales jumped to $240 billion, much more than initially expected ($129 billion).
 The Chinese population seems to appreciate the way in which Live Stream Shopping engages them with the product and sometimes with a well-known influencer.
 They consider the process of purchase to be more social and interactive compared to the traditional way of browsing web pages.